 Lincolnshire, famous for the manufacture of the tank and leading in the production of food and drink, is growing an emerging industry – a digital sector currently worth £992million.

 In 2016, over 16,000 Lincolnshire residents were employed in a digital role, with 7,045 of these jobs coming from the digital sector.
 That figure has since risen to 8,250, a 17% increase since 2016.
 This growth is the result of an increase in computer programming, computer consultancy, data processing and telecommunications activities across the county.
 An important growing sub-sector is the production of communications equipment, and the manufacture of electrical components remains a key activity, with this sector employing three times the national average.
-Other digital roles are not specifically with ‘digital businesses’ (e.g. farming, manufacturing and tourism), which shows just how diverse digital roles can be, across all industries.
+Other digital roles are not specifically with ‘digital businesses’ (e.g. farming, manufacturing and tourism), which shows just how diverse digital roles can be.
 Having a scope for digital jobs in so many industries shows just how important it is to have training and digital upskilling available for businesses in Lincolnshire.

 For a more thorough breakdown of Lincolnshire's digital sector, download our Digital Landscape Report (2019) below.